ALPINE CLUB OF CANADA,

 The Whistler Museum is the place to DISCOVER Whistler’s human and natural

 history, Olympic story and unique mountain life.
 The Museum offers a variety of

 programs, events and exhibits for all ages.
-There is something for everyone.
+Learn about Whistler’s unique

 WHISTLER PUBLIC LIBRARY Open

 Mon/Tues/Thurs and 10 a.m. to 5 p.m.
 Fri/Sat/Sun.
 Closed Wednesdays.

 Located at 4329 Main Street in Village North.
 Drop-in pre-school storytime: